-Through-out history garlic has been used – due to its irrefutable therapeutic qualities – to cure, hyper tension, tuberculosis, liver disorders, diabetes, fever, bronchitis, etc. It is currently playing a major role in treating conditions related to the circulatory system, various cancers and osteoarthritis.
-It is also a natural antibiotic and may help curing boils on skin.
+Through-out history garlic has been used – due to it is irrefutable therapeutic qualities – to cure, hypertension, tuberculosis, liver disorders, diabetes, fever, bronchitis, etc. It is currently playing a major role in treating conditions related to the circulatory system, various cancers, and osteoarthritis.
+It is also a natural antibiotic and may help to cure boils on the skin.

-Through time it has been used as a repellent against blood sucking insects.
-From here comes the lore of vampires, who are immortal, blood sucking mythological creatures and are scared of garlic.
+Through time it has been used as a repellent against blood-sucking insects.
+From here comes the lore of vampires, who are immortal, blood-sucking mythological creatures and are scared of garlic.
 This is not where it ends; a lot of people around the world are allium phobic.
-They are scared of this vegetable, probably due its extremely strong but captivating odor.
+They are scared of this vegetable, probably due to its extremely strong but captivating odor.
 Allicin, found in garlic, is a Sulphur containing compound due to which garlic obtains its anti-bacterial properties.

-Garlic, although just a vegetable, serves a startlingly major part in curing life threatening diseases.
+Garlic, although just a vegetable, serves a startlingly major part in curing life-threatening diseases.
 During heart surgeries or after a cardiac arrest, Diallyltrisulphide, a component of garlic oil is used to protect the heart.
-Although hydrogen sulphide protects the heart against damage, it is, however a volatile compound and proves difficult to deliver therapy, scientists believe diallyltrisulphide may be used instead as a much safer way to deliver hydrogen sulphide’s benefits.
+Although hydrogen sulfide protects the heart against damage, it is, however a volatile compound and proves difficult to deliver therapy, scientists believe diallyl trisulphide may be used instead as a much safer way to deliver hydrogen sulfide’s benefits.
 A research at Anarka University studied people with high cholesterol and hypertension.
-They provided these people with garlic extract supplements for four months and in their result, concluded that garlic extract supplementation improves blood lipid profile and causes noticeable reduction in systolic and diastolic blood pressures.
+They provided these people with garlic extract supplements for four months and in their result, concluded that garlic extract supplementation improves blood lipid profile and causes a noticeable reduction in systolic and diastolic blood pressures.

 It is rather surprising how dynamic the uses of garlic are.
 From acting as a repellent, helping in weight loss, being a home remedy for cold and flu, reducing heart diseases to curing cancer.
-Since it detoxifies our body, garlic is a natural choice to reducing the risk of tumor growth inside the body.
-A research found that, lead found in men and women who worked in factories, was reduced by 19% by using garlic supplements.
+Since it detoxifies our body, garlic is a natural choice for reducing the risk of tumor growth inside the body.
+A research found that lead found in men and women who worked in factories was reduced by 19% by using garlic supplements.

 It is stated by The National Cancer Institute states: “Protective (cancer) effects from garlic may arise from its anti-bacterial properties, or from its ability to block the formation of cancer-causing substances, halt the activation of cancer-causing substances, enhance DNA repair, reduce cell proliferation, or induce cell death.
-The National Cancer Institute, part of the National Institutes of Health, does not recommend any dietary supplement for the prevention of cancer, but recognizes garlic as one of several vegetables with potential anti-cancer properties.”In garlic are found organo-sulphur compounds which are recognized as effective in destroying the cells in glioblastomas, a deadly brain tumor.
-A study at the department of Urology, in China Japan friendship hospital, Beijing stated that “Allium vegetables, especially garlic intake, are related to a decreased rate of prostrate cancer.”
+The National Cancer Institute, part of the National Institutes of Health, does not recommend any dietary supplement for the prevention of cancer, but recognizes garlic as one of several vegetables with potential anti-cancer properties.”In garlic are found organo-sulfur compounds which are recognized as effective in destroying the cells in glioblastomas, a deadly brain tumor.
+A study at the Department of Urology, in China-Japan friendship hospital, Beijing stated that “Allium vegetables, especially garlic intake, are related to a decreased rate of prostate cancer.”

-Almost a decade long clinical research which involved Chinese researchers and the collaboration of National Cancer Institute proved that garlic reduces the risk of stomach and intestinal cancer.
+Almost a decade-long clinical research which involved Chinese researchers and the collaboration of the National Cancer Institute proved that garlic reduces the risk of stomach and intestinal cancer.

 Various research institutes have provided us with the benefits one may procure from the intake of Allium vegetables.
 However, most of them have been found in garlic, alone.0